beast447/RampRat/README.md

 });
 ```

-The bridge reads lines like `pushback`, `pushback-stop`, `angle:<radians>` and `speed:<meters>` from its standard input.
-When `pushback` is received, it freezes the aircraft and repeatedly repositions it to simulate a tug. `angle:` adjusts the steering angle while the loop runs, `speed:` controls how many meters the plane moves on each tick, and `pushback-stop` ends the sequence and unfreezes the plane.
-The implementation lives in `main.cpp`.
+The bridge reads lines like `pushback`, `pushback-stop`, `angle:<radians>` and
+`speed:<meters per second>` from its standard input.
+When `pushback` is
+received, it freezes the aircraft and repeatedly repositions it to simulate a
+tug. `angle:` adjusts the steering angle while the loop runs, `speed:` controls
+how fast the aircraft moves (meters per second) during the pushback, and
+`pushback-stop` ends the sequence and unfreezes the plane.
+The implementation
+lives in `main.cpp`.

 ## Building the bridge from source